AnyaReese/ADS-Projects/proj3/report.md

         PathNum = totaldegree / 2
 ```

-### 2.3 Funtion2: Find the potential Paths
+### 2.3 Function2: Find the potential Paths

-We find all the potential paths in the garden and store them in the **paths vector**..
-We first find the horizontal paths and then find the vertical paths.
+We find all the potential paths in the garden and store them in the **paths vector**.</br>
+We first find the horizontal paths and then find the vertical paths.</br>
 We use two loops to **traverse the garden and find the connectors**.

-We initialize the pre_degree and pre_pos.
-If the pre_degree is 0 and the current degree is not 0, then we initialize the pre_degree and pre_pos.
+We initialize the pre_degree and pre_pos.</br>
+If the pre_degree is 0 and the current degree is not 0, then we initialize the pre_degree and pre_pos.</br>
 If the pre_degree is not 0 and the current degree is not 0, then we store the path information in the paths vector.
-That is, if we **find a connector**, we initialize the pre_degree and pre_pos.
+That is, if we **find a connector**, we initialize the pre_degree and pre_pos.</br>
 Then we find the **next connector** and store the path information in the paths vector.

 ```cpp
 function findPaths(garden, n, m)